Sitecore/marketplace-starter/README.md

 - **Description:**
   Displays a widget in the XM Cloud dashboard.
   - Initializes the Marketplace SDK client.
-  - Shows relevant dashboard information or actions.
+  - Displays sample dashboard information.
-  - Handles loading and error states.

 ---